lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 For S3 the configuration is simple: specify a `region`, `bucket`, and the `key` where the assets live.
-This does require you to also configure the `clutch.service.aws` service, which enables Clutch to fetch these assets with S3 API's.
+This does require you to also configure the `clutch.service.aws` service, which allows Clutch to fetch these assets via S3 APIs.

 ```yaml
 gateway: